soanvig/pipemenu/README.md

 `pipemenu` uses `gtk4-rs` therefore [GTK building instructions](https://gtk-rs.org/gtk4-rs/stable/latest/book/installation_linux.html) and [Adwaita building instructions](https://gtk-rs.org/gtk4-rs/stable/latest/book/libadwaita.html) apply.

 Currently `gtk4` and `libadwaita` development dependencies are required with versions matching what's defined in `Cargo.toml`.

+If using NixOS to build proper binary to be run on other systems, the binary has to be patched: `patchelf --set-interpreter /usr/lib64/ld-linux-x86-64.so.2 pipemenu`